Volkswagen Golf Mk1: Features

 The Golf adopted an efficient "two-box" layout with a steep hatchback rather than a formal trunk.
 The chassis was a steel unibody.

 The car's engine was mounted transversely in the front, and drove the front wheels.
 Engines from two Audi engine families were offered.
 Both were water cooled inline four cylinder four-stroke engines.
 Both also had two valves per cylinder operated by a single-overhead camshaft driven by a timing belt.
 The early engines used 2 barrel Zenith carburetors.
-The 1.1 L and 1.3 L engines were from the original EA111 line.
+The 1.1-litre and 1.3-litre engines were from the original EA111 line.
 In this engine the valves were operated by rocker arms.
 The EA111 was mounted with a 20° forward tilt.
-The 1.5 L, 1.6 L and 1.8 L engines were from the EA827 family.
+The 1.5-litre, 1.6-litre and 1.8-litre engines were from the EA827 family.
 In this engine the valves were operated by bucket tappets.
 The EA827s were mounted tilted 15° rearwards.

 The car was originally available with two transmission options; a four-speed manual and a three-speed automatic.
 A five-speed manual became available in 1979.

 The front suspension was made up of MacPherson struts and helical coil springs with lower wishbones and an anti-roll bar.
 The rear was semi-independent with dual trailing arms connected by a twist-beam rear suspension and coil springs over telescopic shock absorbers.

 Steering was by rack-and-pinion.

 Front brakes were 9.4 in disks with solid rotors.
 In the rear were 7.0 in drums.

-The car's tires varied with the power-train, with 145SR13 Pirelli Cinturato on the 1.1, and 155SR13s on the 1.3 and 1.5.
-Tires on the GTIs were larger, with 175/70R13s on the 1.6 GTI and 175/70HR13 Pirelli Cinturato CN36 on the 1.8.
+The car's tires varied with the power-train, with 145SR13 on the 1.1, and 155SR13s on the 1.3 and 1.5.
+Tires on the GTIs were larger, using 175/70 profile 13-inch tires.